Food waste

 We empty your garden bin every 2 weeks, except between mid‑December and mid‑January.

-If you don't have a subscription
+If you do not have a garden waste subscription

 Food waste you can put in your garden bin